 - a.
 A general statement of the intended character of the area along with detailed objectives for the development of the area; - b.
 A conceptual plan for the area which establishes the boundaries of the area, and a land use and transportation framework for the lands, together with a description of the concept and desired future for the area; - c.
-Policies establishing a strategy for the provision of housing, employment, community facilities, open space, commercial services and other land uses matters including location, form and intensity of development for such uses, desired forms of housing, range of housing densities and unit types and opportunities for modestly priced housing; - d.
+Policies establishing a strategy for the provision of housing, employment, community facilities, open space, commercial services, protection of the Natural Heritage System and regard for hazard lands and other land uses matters including location, form and intensity of development for such uses, desired forms of housing, range of housing densities and unit types and opportunities for modestly priced housing; - d.
 Detailed urban design policies and directions; - e.
-A detailed transportation plan, including pedestrian and bicycle paths and transit routes in accordance with the policies of Section C.1.2 of this Plan; - f.
-Detailed strategy for the protection of the natural environment including the preservation of natural areas, woodlots and vistas and the maintenance or enhancement of water quality, and establishment of an open space system and recreation facilities; - g.
+A detailed transportation plan, including pedestrian and bicycle paths and transit routes, including a strategy for the early introduction of transit services in accordance with the policies of Section C.1.2 of this Plan; - f.
+Refine the boundaries of the Natural Heritage System and develop a detailed strategy for the protection of the natural environment including the preservation of natural areas, woodlots and vistas and the maintenance or enhancement of water quality, and establishment of an open space system and recreation facilities; - g.
 Servicing strategy; - h.
-Population capacity and employment targets, the location, types and density of proposed land uses, and the proposed phasing, servicing and financing of development; and, - i.
-Other implementation measures including leisure design policies, environmental/servicing design policies and heritage and archaeological requirements.
+Population capacity and employment targets, the location, types and density of proposed land uses, and the proposed phasing, servicing and financing of development; and, - Other implementation measures including leisure design policies, environmental/servicing design policies and heritage and archaeological requirements.